 Your policy should be broken down into three main sections; Policy statement, responsibilities and arrangements.
 Below we will help you understand what each of these cover, take notes and try to focus on how these apply specifically to your business.

 Use this section to cover the key ways that you plan to keep your employees or anyone involved in your business safe.
 Remember that your policy does not just cover employees, but also extends to clients, contractors, and anyone who works with or for you.
-This will include things like emergency plans, safety equipment in your workplace, proper training and precautions for the use of machinery or other risky workplace endeavours and so on.
+This will include things like emergency plans, safety and medical equipment such as defibrillators in your workplace, proper training and precautions for the use of machinery or other risky workplace endeavours and so on.

 Lastly, the Policy Statement should outline how you plan to implement these safety and health precautions.
 List how you will introduce them to your staff and train them on these new policies.

 This should set which personnel within the company are responsible for which areas of health and safety.
 Choose who in your staff will take on roles to ensure that every aspect of your new policy is put to use.
 One employee may be in charge of safety in the office while another may oversee first aid & emergency preparedness.

 It’s obvious that all of your staff should be aware of their own obligations to know and adhere to the safety policy of your business, but it doesn’t hurt to write this into the document.
 You should also include your plan to encourage your employees to both read and follow these rules.
 This will keep you out of trouble in the event of a disaster.